olavrm/Various_projects/README.md

 End.

-On a more happy note.,
+On a more happy note., \n
 If you find any of the reading interesting, do not hesitate to contact me if you have any questions :)
 Please help yourself to find my contact info here: https://www.linkedin.com/in/olavroedmeberg1996/